atimpone/aws-foundation-journey/3-test-production/README.md

 * Onboard Development Teams
   * Ability to Perform Early Testing of Production-like Access Controls in Development
   * Promotion and Release Management
-  * Operational Monitoringa and Support
+  * Operational Monitoring and Support

 ## Follow-on Capabilities